MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/overview.md

 - **Multitenant organization** - Defines a boundary around the Microsoft Entra tenants that your organization owns, facilitated by an invite-and-accept flow.
 In conjunction with B2B member provisioning, enables seamless collaboration experiences in Microsoft Teams and Microsoft 365 applications like Microsoft Viva Engage.
 Cross-tenant access settings provide a flag for your multitenant organization tenants.

-- **Microsoft 365 admin center for multitenant collaboration** - Provides an intuitive admin portal experience to form a multitenant organization.
+- **Microsoft 365 admin center for multitenant collaboration** - Provides an intuitive admin portal experience to create a multitenant organization.
 For smaller multitenant organizations, also provides a simplified experience to synchronize users to multitenant organization tenants as an alternative to using Microsoft Entra admin center.

 The following sections describe each of these capabilities in more detail.